Conductor-Soren/encore/documentation/BOM.md

 | IEC power cord                                                           |   1 |

 Notes:
 - Current files provide mounting for an Ender 3 footprint mainboard.
-I'm currently using a MellowFly E3 Pro V3 RRF board.
+I'm currently using a Mellow Fly E3 Pro V3 RRF board.
 More mounting options to come.

 ## Printed parts

+Notes:
+- All parts should fit on a printer with a 220mm build area.
+Max dimension is 218x220mm for the side panels.
+If printing on something like an Ender 3, you'll need to make sure that you're able to make use of the full build area as there's no extra room to spare.
+- I used PETG for all my parts and they've held up nicely, but I also don't print ABS/ASA/etc. If printing those higher bed temp filaments, I'd recommend printing all the carriage parts as well as the bed support bracket in ASA/ABS.
+- Print settings:
+  - Layer height: 0.2mm
+  - Walls: >4
+  - Top/bottom layers: >4
+  - Infill: >30%
+  - Supports off

 ### Gantry
 | Part                    | Qty |